Skip Navigation

 Head of Household $23,625

-These amounts are also indexed to inflation, meaning they’ll rise annually to keep pace with cost-of-living changes.
+These amounts are also indexed to inflation, meaning they’ll adjust annually to keep pace with cost-of-living changes.

 Enhanced Child Tax Credit